 – Fast DOM requires you to pre-book inspectors and order the appraisal day one.

-Neighborhoods to consider in Rancho Penasquitos, Scripps Ranch:
+Neighborhoods to consider in Rancho Penasquitos and Scripps Ranch:

 You may also find alignment in adjacent communities that share the same school and commuter logic yet offer different inventory profiles.

-You might think the lowest rate always wins, but jumbo success is about total cost and certainty.
+The most common mistake is assuming the lowest rate always wins—jumbo success is really about total cost and certainty of close.
 Many buyers rate-shop the day they write an offer, then scramble when an appraisal delay or underwriting overlay costs them the house.
 Others ignore Mello-Roos and HOA dues in DTI, which triggers repricing late in escrow.
 Be careful with assumptions about “FHA jumbo.”
 FHA has county loan limits, so luxury purchases typically require non-conforming jumbo products or high-balance conventional only within limits.
 You should also treat temporary buydowns as cash-flow tools, not permanent savings, and run a realistic refinance path.
 Finally, do not skip pre-underwriting.
 A fully vetted file, a clear rate-lock plan, and an appraisal rush order are what give you leverage in multiple-offer scenarios common in upscale San Diego neighborhoods.

 You can sometimes achieve an effective sub-4% feel using points, seller credits, or temporary buydowns.
 The note rate and APR will differ, so run break-even math at 5–7 years.
 ARMs with fair caps can reduce cost if you will sell or refinance within the fixed period.